Patrick Melton: Film career

 In 2004, Melton won the third season of Project Greenlight, along with Marcus Dunstan and John Gulager.
 The television show premiered on Bravo and resulted in the horror/comedy film Feast and two sequels followed, Feast II: Sloppy Seconds and Feast III: The Happy Finish.
 However, it was Melton's involvement with the Saw series, that brought him worldwide recognition and international box office success.
 He wrote Saw IV, Saw V, Saw VI, and Saw 3D for a worldwide take of nearly $500,000,000.
 Additionally, Melton wrote the home invasion thriller The Collector, which was directed by Dunstan.

 Melton and Dunstan adapted the graphic novel Smoke and Guns by Kirsten Baldock and Fabio Moon.

-In the fall of 2006, Dimension Films preemptively acquired a dark and edgy horror/thriller spec script from Meltonand Dunstan titled The Neighbor for a six-figures.
+In the fall of 2006, Dimension Films preemptively acquired a dark and edgy horror/thriller spec script from Melton and Dunstan titled The Neighbor for a six-figures.

 Additionally, the writing team of Melton and Dunstan have performed writing duties on Lionsgate's My Bloody Valentine 3D, Piranha 3D by Alexandre Aja, a remake of Clive Barker's Hellraiser, a remake of William Castle's classic horror film The Tingler at Columbia Pictures for producer Neal Moritz, a remake of Scanners by David Cronenberg, a film adaptation of the classic sci-fi TV anthology The Outer Limits for MGM, and the action/adventure tentpole Pacific Rim by Guillermo del Toro for Legendary Pictures and Warner Bros.

-The sequel to Melton and Dunstan's horror film The Collector, titledThe Collection and again directed by Dunstan, started filming in Atlanta, GA during the spring of 2011.
+The sequel to Melton and Dunstan's horror film The Collector, titled The Collection, and again directed by Dunstan, started filming in Atlanta, GA during the spring of 2011.
 It was theatrically released in 2012.

 In November 2011, it was announced that Melton's debut horror/thriller novel, Black Light, would be adapted into a film with producer Michael De Luca.

 In December 2011, Melton sold a sci-fi pitch titled Rise to Warner Bros. along with his writing partner Marcus Dunstan.
 David Karlak was attached to direct and Roy Lee was attached to produce.

 In July 2012, The Hollywood Reporter reported that Melton and Dunstan were hired to adapt the God of War film.

 In September 2012, Deadline Hollywood reported that Melton and Dunstan were hired to rewrite the fantasy project Waterproof for Legendary Pictures.

 In June 2013, Melton sold a sci-fi pitch titled Outliers to 20th Century Fox along with his writing partner Marcus Dunstan.
 David Karlak is attached to direct and Peter Chernin is attached to produce.
-In 2015 they co-wrote a screenplay for the 11th Halloween installment, which was originally planned with a release in 2015 under the direction of Dunstan.
+In 2015 they co-wrote a screenplay for the 11th Halloween installment, titled Halloween Returns which was originally planned with a release in 2015 under the direction of Dunstan.

 In October 2016, Melton, along with partner Dunstan, were selected to write for the adaptation of Brandon Sanderson's The Way of Kings.